-dB = decibel; PK 15[met] = peak level exceeded only 15 percent of the time dB = decibel; ft = feet
+dB = decibel; PK 15[met] = peak level exceeded only 15 percent of the time

 Approximately four Mk-18 and one Mk-23 smoke cartridges would be expended per opposing force exercise, but these are relatively quiet.
 Approximately two ground-burst simulators would be used during each exercise.
 Table 3-11 lists the peak noise levels at varying distances from the detonation of explosives.